nmetens/Job-Application-List/README.md

 - **Update job status:** Update the application status of a job, such as whether you've applied to it or not.
 - **SQL commands:** Run custom SQL queries directly through the command line to interact with the job database.
 - **Customizable port:** Run the server on a default port or specify your own.

+Each module in the project contains tests for each method to assure acuracy and intended behavior.

 ## The Job Data